-- The number of units per bedroom size that will receive rent subsidies; - The amount of rent subsidy that will be provided for each unit; - Utility allowances for each unit type; - If the subsidy will increase as rents increase; - The history of success in receiving the rent subsidies; - Statement of understanding that there is a 30-year rent restriction associated with the HDAP; and - How long the subsidy will be provided
+- The number of units per bedroom size that will receive rent subsidies; - The amount of rent subsidy that will be provided for each unit; - Utility allowances for each unit type; - If the subsidy will increase as rents increase; - The history of success in receiving the rent subsidies; - Statement of understanding that there is a 30-year rent restriction associated with the HDAP; - How long the subsidy will be provided

-32. Scattered Site Development Map When is this due?
-Proposal Application Final Application X o or fewer of which are contiguous, must provide a detailed uildings and parcels considered for the application.
+32. Scattered Site Development Map

+Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.